29988122/Fate-Grand-Order_Lua/README.md

 - Script automatically chooses weak cards, until "boss" fight.

-- It will switch target to any "servant" or "danger" enemy, cast Noble Phantasm immediately and after until battle ended.
+- It will switch target to any "servant" or "danger" enemy ONCE, cast Noble Phantasm immediately and after until battle ended.
+The behavior can be changed by ```Battle_NoblePhantasm```, please check [Noble Phantasm Behavior](#noble-phantasm-behavior) for further detail.

 - Choose your party member wisely.
 Because this script does not do B/A/Q or brave chains, you have to observe the behavior of the script, and arrange your party accordingly in order to gain max clear efficiency / prevent party wipe from highest level event stage.